KathrynLaing/CPNLearning/README.md

 **CP-nets** We defined a new structure in C++ to handle CP-nets (called cpn, defined in the cpnInput.h file).
 This is used (except in the case of 35_DominanceTesting.cpp) throughout to handle CP-nets in our functions.
 This C++ structure is based on the same CP-net encoding we used in the Rcpp code in the CPPDomTestingAndPreprocessing repository.
 It stores an integer giving the number of variables.
 The structure (formatted as described above).
 And three integer vectors, domain, entries, and breaks.
 Domain gives the size of the domains for each variable.
 Entries is defined in the same way as in the CPPDomTestingAndPreprocessing repository.
 As is breaks, however here each entru is 1 less than the Rcpp version (to comply with c++ indexing rather than R indexing).
 This last adjustment is why we sometimes have to modify breaks before passing CP-nets between functions.

 **CP-nets written to/read from file** CP-nets are saved as text files (and similarly read from text files) of the following form.
 First, the adjacency matrix is given, one line for each row, entries separated by commas.
 On the next line, the domain vector is given, entries separated by commas.
 Similarly, on the next line we have the entries vector and then on the next line the breaks vector (in this case we use the breaks vector indexed from 1 due to the fact that CP-nets are initially written and saved from R).
 This CP-net format is the same as the one used in the CPPDomTestingAndPreprocessing repository.
+An example of this is uploaded in file `CPNExample.csv`.

 **Data** The data we discuss here is a history of observed outcome choices.
 Thus, it is essentially a list of outcomes.
 This is either input directly as a vector, in which case it is a vector of integers.
 These integers are the lexicographic enumertations of the observed outcomes.
 Alternatively, it is given in a csv file.
 In this case it is the lexicographic enumerations of the outcomes found, listed in one line, separated by commas.

-cyclic update - > thesis